What’s In Your Post-Viral Fatigue Toolkit?

 B Complex

-And last but most certainly not least it is essential to ensure regular intake of the full range of B vitamins as essential co-factors for many different aspects of energy production, storage and utilisation processes throughout the body.
+And last but most certainly not least it is important to ensure regular intake of the full range of B vitamins as essential co-factors for many different aspects of energy production, storage and utilisation processes throughout the body.
 Read more about this here.
 B complex vitamins are water soluble and thus it is important to ensure they are regularly included in the diet.
 B complex vitamins are also important for supporting a balanced stress response.

 Post viral fatigue toolkit